Three pink tennis balls on a blue court

 - Spin a racket or toss a coin.”

-If I call the wrong score but I don’t realize until a few points later, can I go back and dispute it?
+In tennis if I call the wrong score but I don’t realize until a few points later, can I go back and dispute it?

-Yes.
-Go to the last score at which you and your opponent agree.
+Yes if you call the wrong score and don't immediately realize it, go to the last score at which you and your opponent agree.
 If you both agree to correctly amend the score and keep going, do that.
 If not, go back to the last point you agreed on, before the score was called wrong, and play from there.

 Source: